heig-vd-dai-course/heig-vd-dai-course/17-java-udp-programming/COURSE_MATERIAL.md

 #### Define the network

-A the root level of the Docker Compose file, define a Docker network with the following content:
+At the root level of the Docker Compose file, define a Docker network with the following content:

 ```yaml